xythobuz/sovereign/README.md

     nano /home/deploy/.ssh/authorized_keys
     chmod 400 /home/deploy/.ssh/authorized_keys
     chown deploy:deploy /home/deploy -R

+Or, in short:

+    ssh-copy-id -i ~/.ssh/id_ecdsa deploy@hostname

+Also, enable passwordless sudo for the deploy user:

     echo 'deploy ALL=(ALL) NOPASSWD: ALL' > /etc/sudoers.d/deploy

 Your new account will be automatically set up for passwordless `sudo`.